 Another common tactic, illustrated by this SEO company's price list, falls somewhere between the two described above:

 This SEO company obviously has very low prices listed at the top of each column, although they don't provide much at any price point.
 And the wording near the bottom of the columns indicating "One Monthly Payment" can be interpreted in multiple ways.
 It's their way of "clarifying" that the prices shown represent the amount you have to pay them every month.
 And that might not seem so bad, considering they mention you can "Cancel Anytime".
-(I've added the red rectangle so you can identify their questionable wording more easily.)
+(We've added the red rectangle so you can identify their questionable wording more easily.)

 But if you try canceling, the money you've spent is wasted, and most of the SEO you've paid for either doesn't get done or is actually removed by them.